 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as good, caring and efficient.
+Patients described the treatment they received as exceedingly good, first class and of the highest standard.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.